Jose Bautista Makes His Atlanta Braves’ Debut — Doubles In His First At Bat

 The Atlanta Braves were atop the National League East with a 19-12 record at the time of calling up Jose Bautista.
 He went 1-4 at the plate, showed his ability to work a pitch count, and showed some solid defense at third base.

 Being a mentor to the younger Braves’ players such as Ozzie Albies, Dansby Swanson, and Ronald Acuna Jr. will be key for Jose Bautista.
-As they continue to grow as major league players, Bautista will be asked upon for advice and guidance.
+As they continue to grow as major league players, Bautista will be asked for advice and guidance.

 The expectations at the batter’s box are minimal for Jose Bautista.
 However, if he can regain his reputation of being one of the MLB’s most feared hitters, the Atlanta Braves will be better for it.